berk245/algorithms-and-data-structures/3-Algorithms/2-sorting-algorithms/2-insertion_sort/insertion_sort.md

 ## Goal

-- The goal of insertion sort algorithm is to sort an unsorted sequence of numbers.
+- The goal of the insertion sort algorithm is to sort an unsorted sequence of numbers.

 ## Inputs